 Towards the end of the first year, you will complete an individual poster project on a subject of your choice suggested by a series of inspirational lectures.
 All posters are then exhibited together and you will explain your work to circulating staff and students, obtaining credit for both content and exposition.

 - Complex Analysis

 - Metric Spaces and Topology

-A large selection of modules is available, and you will choose eight, including the four modules from the 'required' list below.
+A large selection of optional modules is available, and you will choose eight, including modules specifically required for your stream of study.

 - Computational Linear Algebra

 - Computational Partial Differential Equations

 - Introduction to High Performance Computing